nevmenandr/vindolanda/manuscript.md

 ## Cyrillic

 I have no idea what Cyrillic characters might look like in this font.
 The Slavs would not have a written language until 700 years later.
 Although there is a place in the Slavic area with similar soil features that allow ancient manuscripts to be preserved for archaeologists [@isbn:9789004389403], the writing technique in Novgorod was different: in Vindolanda they wrote with ink on wooden tablets, while in Novgorod the letters were scratched into the bark of the tree [@doi:10.4000/res.3763].
 Therefore, direct analogies in the appearance of letters are impossible.
-So it's all pure fantasy.
+So it's all pure fantasy @fig:cyr.

+![
+**Fantasy Cyrillic.**
+](./images/cyr.png){#fig:cyr}

+В in the mirror image of Б, Г goes back to С, as it has historically, Д is two mirrored G's, the other letters are simply drawn in single sharp strokes.

 ## License and terms of use

+[
+<i class="fas fa-info-circle fa-lg"></i> **License and terms of use**<br>
-Vindolanda is absoltely free and open.
+Vindolanda is absoltely *free and open*.
 Moreover, you can not only use the font (including for commercial purposes), but also [work with the sources](#download) and modify it.
+]{.banner .lightblue}

 ## Download

+<i class="fas fa-cloud-download"></i>

 ## Source project

 ## Acknowledgements

+I am grateful to Maria Timoschuk, who introduced me to the Vindolanda tablets, and who supports me in my interest in Latin.

 ## My other fonts

+<i class="fas fa-font"></i> [18cent](https://nevmenandr.github.io/18cent-font/) A typeface based on a historical typeface used in 18th century typography, but was sought after as an illustration of brokenness and lack of mental balance in the credits of a movie about [Tchaikovsky's wife](https://www.imdb.com/title/tt17538510/).

+<i class="fas fa-font"></i> [Font and script for a constructed language for the birthday of M. Danieliou](https://github.com/nevmenandr/artlang-dani-el?tab=readme-ov-file#%D1%88%D1%80%D0%B8%D1%84%D1%82)

 **Bold** __text__